talmolab/sleap/develop/_sources/installation.md

 # Installation

 SLEAP can be installed as a Python package on Windows, Linux, and Mac OS.
+For quick install using conda, see below:

 ````{tabs}
    ```{group-tab} Windows and Linux
       ```bash
       conda create -y -n sleap -c conda-forge -c nvidia -c sleap -c anaconda sleap=1.4.1a1
       ```

-      ```{note}
-      - This comes with CUDA to enable GPU support.
-All you need is to have an NVIDIA GPU and [updated drivers](https://nvidia.com/drivers).
-      - If you already have CUDA installed on your system, this will not conflict with it.
-      - This will also work in CPU mode if you don't have a GPU on your machine.
    ```

-   ```

    ```{group-tab} Mac OS
       ```bash
       conda create -y -n sleap -c conda-forge -c anaconda -c sleap sleap=1.4.1a1
       ```

-      ```{note}
-      This will also work in CPU mode if you don't have a GPU on your machine.
    ```

-   ```

 ````

+.
+For more in-depth installation instructions, see the [installation methods](installation-methods).
 The newest version of SLEAP can always be found in the [Releases page](https://github.com/talmolab/sleap/releases).

 ```{contents} Contents
 ---